 What is a Learning Disability Annual Health Check?

+You don’t need to be ill to get a health check, but you can ask your doctor or nurse about anything while you are there to help you stay healthy.
 The Annual Health Check is a head-to-toe health check performed by your doctor or nurse.
 The doctor or nurse will ask lots of question about how you are feeling.
 The Annual Health Check happens every year at your doctor's surgery.
-The appointment will need to be at least 30 minutes long, but may last a little longer.
+The appointment will need to be at least 30 minutes long but may last a little longer.
 At the end of your Annual Health Check, you will get a Health Action Plan that tells you how to stay healthy.
 Annual Health Checks are still available and should still be attended, even if you feel healthy.

 What is a Health Action Plan?